Answers are at the right or below the question in "Light Blue".

 b.
 All the words spoken by women were printed in red.

-A misprint in the sex of the person in the text of Ruth made this particular version of the Bible be called the She Bible.
+A misprint in the person's sex in the text of Ruth made this particular version of the Bible known as the She Bible.

 a.
 Latin.